Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 Are muffins made with Greek yogurt healthier?

-They’re usually lower in fat and higher in protein compared to standard muffins, making them a better option for balanced snacking.
+They’re usually lower in fat and higher in protein compared to standard muffins, rendering them a better option for balanced snacking.

 Which mix-ins go best with Greek yogurt muffins?